14 Jun 2019

 Scarlet is in the gym at 6 am and blowing the Black Widow cobwebs out with some serious exercise nice and early.
-That way there’s no chance of the day finding excuses, and she is then free to focus on feeding, bathing and bathing in and around shooting and learning lines.
+That way, there’s no chance of the day finding excuses, and she is then free to focus on feeding, bathing and bathing in and around shooting and learning lines.

-The first phase of her plan was well before shooting even began, explosive swinging and jumping sessions to ready her for stunts.
+The first phase of her plan was well before shooting even began, with explosive swinging and jumping sessions to ready her for stunts.

-Phase two was strength focused with deadlifts, push-ups with weights on her back and single-leg pistol squats to name a few.
+Phase two was strength focused with deadlifts, push-ups with weights on her back and single-leg pistol squats, to name a few.

 Phase three was all about getting lean with some frantic cardio – sprinting, battle ropes and explosive kettlebell exercises.